-10. Assessing the effect of a new Light Rail Transit line on transport accessibility in the Tel-Aviv Metropolitan Area
+10. Assessing the effect of a new Light Rail Transit line in the Tel-Aviv Metropolitan Area

 Figure 1.
-TAMA roads (a); Zoom to the area served by the Red LRT line (b)
+The TAMA road network (a), and a zoomed-in view of the area served by the Red LRT line (b).

 10.1.
 Data arrangements